 Staff recommends deferral of the application for restudy.
-However, should the Board approve the proposed addition at this time, Staff notes the comments of Alexandria Archaeology and recommends that they be included as a condition of the approval:
+However, should the Board approve the proposed addition at this time, Staff recommends the following conditions be included in the approval:

-The following statement must appear in the General Notes of the site plan so that on-site contractors are aware of the requirement:

-Call Alexandria Archaeology immediately (703-838-4399) if any buried structural remains (wall foundations, wells, privies, cisterns, etc.) or concentrations of artifacts are discovered during development.
-Work must cease in the area of the discovery until a City archaeologist comes to the site and records the finds.
+- 1) The following statement must appear in the General Notes of the site plan so that on-site contractors are aware of the requirement: - Call Alexandria Archaeology immediately (703-838-4399) if any buried structural remains (wall foundations, wells, privies, cisterns, etc.) or concentrations of artifacts are discovered during development.
+Work must cease in the area of the discovery until a City archaeologist comes to the site and records the finds; - 2) If Harditrim and Hardiplank siding is used, it must be smooth, not wood textured, and installed so that the nails are not visible; and - 3) Either all the shutters on the front elevation must be wood, operable, hinged shutters or there be no shutters at all.

-NOTE: Docket item #7 must be approved before this docket item can be considered.
+NOTE: Docket item #6 must be approved before this docket item can be considered.